Sermon preached at Spring Creek Seventh-day Adventist Church on May 7, 2016.

 And I beheld another beast coming up out of the earth; and he had two horns like a lamb, and he spake as a dragon.
 And he exerciseth all the power of the first beast before him, and causeth the earth and them which dwell therein to worship the first beast, whose deadly wound was healed.

-A beast that looks like a lamb, yet speaks like a dragon.
+A beast that has horns like a lamb, yet speaks like a dragon.
 Let’s look at the clues by which we have identified it.

-The lamb-like beast arises after the other nations have risen and fallen and divided.
+The second beast arises after the other nations have risen and fallen and divided.
 It arises after a period of persecution represented by 1260 days or years.

 It arises from land, not sea.
 According to Revelation 17:15, waters represent “peoples, and multitudes, and nations, and languages.”
-What then is the land?
-A place without people.
-The other nations all arose and acted in the basin of the Mediterranean, in the cradle of civilizations.
-The new one comes up in a different place, a place far off, a place not as populated.
+The nations described to this point all arose and acted in the basin of the Mediterranean and Mesopotamia, in the cradle of civilizations.
+The new one comes up in a different place, a place far removed.

 And it is a contradictory image.
 A lamb that speaks like a dragon.
 A kingdom that will seem peaceful, and benign, but will do terrible things.
 And in the end, will give the Beast its power.